danielgreenberger/RaceCar/RosIntegration/README.md

 However, this approach has a drawback, as a modular approach will make it harder to maintain the project code for both ROS and non-ROS enviroments, as well as complicate the deployment of RaceCar under ROS.

 As a compromise, we will keep the RaceCar process intact and use ROS through wrapper classes.
-This is discussed by the next section.
+This is discussed in the next section.